omnilaboratory/OmniBOLT-spec/README.md

 # OmniBOLT Terminology

 * `OBD`: OmniBOLT Daemon.
-* `channel`: refers to Poon-Dryja channel in ligtning network.
+* `channel`: A channel refers to Poon-Dryja channel in ligtning network.
+Channel is denoted by `[Alice, USDT, Bob]`, which means Alice and Bob build a channel and fund it by USDT.
 * `property`: refers to tokens issued on Omnilayer, the same to "asset".
 * `RSMC`: Revocable Sequence Maturity Contract is composed to punish malicious peers, who broadcasts elder commitment transactions to get more refund than what's exactly in his balance.
 * `HTLC`: Hash Time-Locked Contract chains multiple channels for transferring tokens from one peer to another, betweem whom there is no direct channel established.